 How do I login to my membership account?
 If you're on the Memberful platform (most members are), you can sign-in here.
 If you're on DonorBox, this is your sign-in page.
 And, if you're a Patreon member, here you go.

 How do I update my credit card?
 Log in to your account, add your new card and click Update my credit card.

 Can I update my email address or other personal information?
 Yes.
 Log in to your account here to make these changes.

 Does unsubscribing from the newsletter automatically cancel my recurring membership?
 No. If you'd like to cancel or edit your recurring membership, please use the links provided in your receipt emails (or the appropriate link above) to manage your membership.
 Because WTFJHT is free but supported by optional contributions, it's not possible to make the assumption that someone unsubscribing from the newsletter also wants to cancel their patronage.
 In many cases, supporting members do not and have never been newsletter subscribers (e.g. a blog reader or Twitter followers).
 For these reasons, I provide members with the tools to manage their account at any time for any reason.

-How do I cancel my subscription?
-Log in to your account and toggle auto-renew off from the Subscriptions menu item.
+How do I cancel my membership?
+For Memberful members, log in to your account and toggle auto-renew off from the "Subscriptions" menu item.

 Are you a 501(c)(3)?
 Is my contribution tax-deductible?
 No, I'm a for-profit, single-member LLC based in Washington State.
 There are two reasons for this: 1) this setup makes it easy to manage and keeps my operational overhead low, and 2) I strongly believe media businesses need to be in the business of being in business.
 Meaning, my ability to fund WTFJHT is a reflection of the value created for the readers.
 If enough readers don't find WTFJHT valuable enough to pay for, then maybe WTFJHT shouldn't exist anymore.